- Special Events

-This section contains boigraphies of FOTOfusion presenters that will be present this year.
+This section contains biographies of FOTOfusion presenters that will be present this year.

-Adam Stoltman is a photographer, editor, media developer and consultant involved in traditional and digital media for over 30 years with companies like the New York Times, Time Warner, Eastman Kodak and Walt Disney.
-He has covered 11 Olympics Games with his work appearing in magazines worldwide.
-As the Sports Picture Editor at the New York Times, Stoltman was part of a team that produced award-winning visual coverage.
+Adam Stoltman is a photographer, editor, media developer and consultant involved in traditional and digital media for over 30 years with companies like The New York Times, Time Warner, Eastman Kodak and Walt Disney.
+He has covered 12 Olympics Games with his work appearing in magazines worldwide.
+As the Sports Picture Editor at The New York Times, and as an editor on The Sunday Times Magazine, Stoltman was part of a team that produced award-winning visual coverage.
 He has also served as deputy picture editor for feature photography at Sports Illustrated.

 Mickey Strand, a professional photographer involved in many projects, is a US Navy Combat Photographer Veteran who served for 24 years.
 Currently, he is photographing members of America's Greatest Generation, the Veterans of World War II.
 Collecting stories, memories, and images for future generations from these heroes who signed the dotted line on a check that could have included their life if called upon.

 In 2019 the Veterans Portrait Series was featured in a museum show.
 The entire body of work, 96 images at the time, was displayed as amazing 24x30” prints at the Palm Beach Photographic Centre Museum from Nov 11, 2019 - February 1, 2020.
 For Strand, it was amazing to be invited, to print work that big, to layout a whole museum with part of his life, and to have an opening of the show.

 Strand has collected images of veterans from all services (including the merchant Marines/ recognized as Veterans by the department of defense in 1985) and walks of life and has recently extended the program past WW2 Veterans.
 He set up a portrait studio on location including individual living rooms (and even a back porch) to interview a veteran and collect their stories about life during their service.